I am a freshman. What should I take now if I want to be an IR concentrator?

 Independent Study (overrides): How do I get an override for INTL 1970?

 Overrides for INTL 1970 are given by the IR Program Developer, Anita Nester, based on approval by the concentration advisor.
 ISPs that have not received such authorization will be cancelled.
-Get more information and the ISP Concentration Approval Form.
+Get more information about Indepedent Study and the ISP Concentration Approval Form.

 Independent Study (GISP): What is the difference between an ISP and a GISP, and how do I get IR credit for a GISP?